willj/kaboom/README.md

 `kaboom.actor` will animate through the flash frames, 2 frames of 1 followed by 2 frames of 2, then 3.
 It will then automatically revert back to `"initial"`, because that's what has been specified.

+Special state strings are also available to `"fadeOut"` and `"fadeIn"` an actor, during the opacity fade from `0 to 1` or `1 to 0` the sprites frame will continue to advance, if another special state string is encountered the fade will be interrupted, `"die"`, `"fadeIn"` and `"fadeOut"` will behave normally and begin on the next update.

 ### Sounds

 ```